louishenrifranc/ImageFilling/README.md

 # RoadMap
 - [X] Finish generating embeddings
 - [ ] Reduce learning rate before overfitting
+- [ ] Is DRAW outdated based on GAN recent results...
+DRAW architecture were every iteration is condition on previous generated images + new caption?
 - [ ] Better data augmentation
 - [ ] Make GAN works, whether WGAN or classical ones
 - [ ] Refactor the code
-- [ ] Try to generate better images, with StackGAN and images retrieved from MS-COCO
+- [ ] Try to generate "HD" images, like in StackGAN (need to retrieve from MS-COCO for supervised learning)